Skip to content

 • Safety glasses

-Being responsible in the workplace is very important.
-That is not only for your health and safety but for those around you as well.
-If you notice that gasoline is being improperly stored or in a container that isn’t labeled, notify the upper hand.
+You are responsible in the workplace not only for your own health and safety, but also the safety of your coworkers.
+If you notice that gasoline is being improperly stored, or stored in a container that isn’t labeled, immediately notify your supervisor.

 • Irritation to nose and throat from smelling fumes